ccs-fall-2023/lectures/week8/day5/README.md

 # Week 8 - Day 5

+## Journal

+Hey, remember that journal we started on even numbered weeks that I _totally_ forgot about on Week 6??

+Let's bring that back to life and something in for Week 8!
+Reflect on where you are today, compared to where you were when you started.
+Brag on yourself, you've earned!

+## JWT

 Here ares some additional resources if you want to read up more on JWT and user authentication...

 * [Djangon Rest Doc: Authentication](https://www.django-rest-framework.org/api-guide/authentication/)